pastraman/Coppric/README.txt

-#GateForge
+#Coppric

-GateForge is an HDL transpiler (.gf → Verilog) I created because I hate Verilog — how it looks, how it reads, and its syntax being worse than JavaScript.
+Coppric is an HDL transpiler (.gf → Verilog) I created because I hate Verilog — how it looks, i hate its syntax, and i hate the fact its chips need to have a name.
 The syntax is inspired by Nand2Tetris: clean, readable, and (almost) logic gates only.

 Philosophy: